THE LONG PATH, PLUG FLOW, SUBMERGED BIOLOGICAL FILTER

 In the past, a common way to construct submerged filters was to build large flat beds of media with water flow either upflow or downflow.
 This is the worst way to build a submerged filter.
 It virtually guarantees plugging, channeling, short circuiting of water and overall poor performance.

 What does a long path, plug flow bioreactor look like?
 At the present time, the most practical method of constructing a long path, plug flow system is to use a horizontal flow, submerged filter.
 The construction of tall, narrow, vertical columns is an expensive way to build biofilters.
 Horizontal raceways are much easier to build and less expensive.
 There are a number of possible configurations for a submerged filter operated as a long path, plug flow reactor.
-The simplest is of course a long raceway.
+The simplest is a long raceway.

 The next obvious possibility is a folded raceway.